ntalekt/RaspiStill_Camera_Options/README.md

   Enter your choice [1-3] :
   ```

-The script will also optionally create a local preview gallery and host the website for easy preview:
+The script will also optionally create a local preview gallery:
 ```
 Would you like to create a preview gallery? [y/n] :
 ```
+Host the gallery using Python SimpleHTTPServer for easy viewing:
 ```
 Point your browser to http://192.168.1.100:8000
 ```